What is Digital Health?

 • Better integration between digital systems to make healthcare more efficient.

-What Are the Main Digital Tools in Healthcare?
+What Are The Main Digital Tools in Healthcare?

 • A computer version of a patient’s medical history.